Pagan & Magickal Terms and Definitions

 Infusion: may also be referred to as a potion; an herbal tea made with specific magickal intentions by steeping one or more dried herbs in hot water.

 Initiation: process of introducing or admitting an individual into a group, interest, skill, or religion; literally "to begin."
+Unlike dedications--which promise devotion for a set intention for a specific amount of time--initiations are considered permanent; a sort of life-long vow to one's Gods.
 Although typically discussed in terms of ritual initiations, some initiation types occur spontaneously.

 Intent: goal or purpose of a magickal working; the Will of an individual or group.